socius-org/RedditHarbor/README.md

 >
 > PII is identified and anonymised with Microsoft's [presidio](https://microsoft.github.io/presidio/).
 Setting `mask_pii` as True will automatically mask [12+ pii entities](https://microsoft.github.io/presidio/supported_entities/) such as `<PERSON>`, `<PHONE NUMBER>` and `<EMAIL_ADDRESS>`.
 >
-> While PII is anonymized rigorously to protect privacy, this may inadvertently obscure some entities required for research.
-For example, "Including food and energy costs, so-called headline PCE actually fell 0.1% on the month and was up just 2.6% from a year ago." will be saved as "Including food and energy costs, so-called headline PCE actually fell 0.1% on <DATE_TIME> and was up just 2.6% from <DATE_TIME>."
+> ⚠️ *While PII is anonymized rigorously to protect privacy, this may inadvertently obscure some entities required for research.
+For example, "Including food and energy costs, so-called headline PCE actually fell 0.1% on the month and was up just 2.6% from a year ago." will be saved as "Including food and energy costs, so-called headline PCE actually fell 0.1% on <DATE_TIME> and was up just 2.6% from <DATE_TIME>."*

 #### Collect Comments and Users